dumarchie/raku-pfds/README.md

 method reverse
 --------------

-    multi method reverse(--> Series)
+    method reverse(--> Series)

-Returns a series with the same values in reverse order.
+Returns a clone of the invocant with the same values in reverse order.
+This takes *O*(n) time, but the actual reversal of a `Stream` is delayed until properties of the reversed stream are accessed.

 method skip
 -----------